ray-project/ray/doc/source/data/data-internals.rst

 loads and transforms these blocks in parallel.

 The following figure visualizes a dataset with three blocks, each holding 1000 rows.
+The :class:`Dataset <ray.data.Dataset>` is the user-facing Python object (usually held in the driver), while materialized blocks are stored as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.

+Generally speaking, the number of concurrently executing tasks on a node will determine CPU utilization (or GPU utilization if using GPU transforms), while this value multiplied by the block size will determine total heap memory usage per node.
+The total number of materialized blocks that in scope will determine Ray's object store usage; if this exceeds Ray's object store capacity, then Ray will automatically spill blocks to disk.
+Ray Data uses :ref:`streaming execution <streaming_execution>` to minimize the total number of materialized blocks in scope and therefore avoid spilling.

 .. image:: images/dataset-arch.svg